Mental Health Facilities Denver City, TX

 West Texas Centers Yoakum County

 West Texas Centers Yoakum County is a mental health treatment center in Denver City, TX, located at 104 West 2nd Street, 79323 zip code area.
-West Texas Centers Yoakum County provides telemedicine/telehealth and outpatient treatment.
-West Texas Centers Yoakum County offers cognitive behavioral therapy, individual psychotherapy and group therapy to seniors 65 or older, children / adolescents and adults.
-West Texas Centers Yoakum County also supports transitional age young adults, veterans and people with trauma.
-Additional services at West Texas Centers Yoakum County consist of housing services, suicide prevention services and court-ordered outpatient treatment.
+West Texas Centers Yoakum County provides outpatient treatment and telemedicine/telehealth.
+West Texas Centers Yoakum County offers psychotropic medication, integrated dual diagnosis disorder treatment and behavior modification to adults, young adults and children / adolescents.
+West Texas Centers Yoakum County also supports veterans, people requiring dual diagnosis treatment and seniors or older adults.
+Additional services at West Texas Centers Yoakum County consist of court-ordered outpatient treatment, supported employment and family psychoeducation.

 West Texas Centers Gaines County - 22.7 miles from Denver City, TX

 West Texas Centers Gaines County is a mental health clinic in Seminole, Texas, located at 702 Hobbs Highway, 79360.
 West Texas Centers Gaines County offers telemedicine/telehealth and outpatient treatment.
-West Texas Centers Gaines County provides psychotropic medication, individual psychotherapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and children / adolescents.
-West Texas Centers Gaines County also supports people with trauma, people requiring dual diagnosis treatment and transitional age young adults.
-Some other services provided by West Texas Centers Gaines County include assertive community treatment, illness management and recovery and suicide prevention services.
+West Texas Centers Gaines County provides integrated dual diagnosis disorder treatment, individual psychotherapy and group therapy to seniors 65 or older, adults and young adults.
+West Texas Centers Gaines County also supports people requiring dual diagnosis treatment, people with trauma and people with serious mental illness.
+Some other services provided by West Texas Centers Gaines County include family psychoeducation, supported employment and education services.

 Guidance Center Of Lea County Inc Humphrey House - 25.2 miles from Denver City, TX

 Guidance Center Of Lea County Inc Humphrey House is a mental health facility in Hobbs, NM, located at 3821 West College Lane, in the 88242 zip code.
 Guidance Center Of Lea County Inc Humphrey House provides telemedicine/telehealth, residential treatment and outpatient treatment.
-Guidance Center Of Lea County Inc Humphrey House provides individual psychotherapy, trauma therapy and group therapy to children / adolescents and young adults.
-Guidance Center Of Lea County Inc Humphrey House also supports LGBT, people requiring dual diagnosis treatment and transitional age young adults.
-Some other services available at Guidance Center Of Lea County Inc Humphrey House include suicide prevention services and family psychoeducation.
+Guidance Center Of Lea County Inc Humphrey House provides individual psychotherapy, group therapy and cognitive behavioral therapy to young adults and children / adolescents.
+Guidance Center Of Lea County Inc Humphrey House also supports patients with eating disorders, LGBT and transitional age young adults.
+Some other services available at Guidance Center Of Lea County Inc Humphrey House include family psychoeducation and suicide prevention services.

 West Texas Centers Terry County - 35.1 miles from Denver City, TX

 West Texas Centers Terry County is one of mental health facilities in Brownfield, Texas, located at 502 West Broadway Street, 79316 zip code.
-West Texas Centers Terry County provides telemedicine/telehealth and outpatient treatment.
-West Texas Centers Terry County provides integrated dual diagnosis disorder treatment, psychotropic medication and individual psychotherapy to children / adolescents, young adults and seniors 65 or older.
-West Texas Centers Terry County also supports people requiring dual diagnosis treatment, transitional age young adults and people with serious mental illness.
-Additional services provided at West Texas Centers Terry County include case management, housing services and suicide prevention services.
+West Texas Centers Terry County provides outpatient treatment and telemedicine/telehealth.
+West Texas Centers Terry County provides individual psychotherapy, cognitive behavioral therapy and group therapy to children / adolescents, seniors 65 or older and young adults.
+West Texas Centers Terry County also supports seniors or older adults, people with trauma and people with serious mental illness.
+Additional services provided at West Texas Centers Terry County include psychosocial rehabilitation services, court-ordered outpatient treatment and vocational rehabilitation services.

 West Texas Centers Andrews County - 50.4 miles from Denver City, TX

 West Texas Centers Andrews County is a mental health clinic in Andrews, TX, located at 215 Nw 1st Street, Suite 5, 79714 zip code area.
 West Texas Centers Andrews County provides outpatient treatment and telemedicine/telehealth.
-West Texas Centers Andrews County offers integrated dual diagnosis disorder treatment, group therapy and psychotropic medication to seniors 65 or older, children / adolescents and adults.
-West Texas Centers Andrews County also supports people with trauma, veterans and people requiring dual diagnosis treatment.
-Additional services offered at West Texas Centers Andrews County include supported housing, court-ordered outpatient treatment and suicide prevention services.
+West Texas Centers Andrews County offers behavior modification, group therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+West Texas Centers Andrews County also supports veterans, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services offered at West Texas Centers Andrews County include education services, supported housing and assertive community treatment.

 West Texas Centers Dawson County - 55.4 miles from Denver City, TX

 West Texas Centers Dawson County is a mental health treatment clinic in Lamesa, Texas, located at 211 North Main Avenue, in the 79331 zip code.
-West Texas Centers Dawson County provides outpatient treatment and telemedicine/telehealth.
-West Texas Centers Dawson County provides group therapy, integrated dual diagnosis disorder treatment and behavior modification to adults, seniors 65 or older and children / adolescents.
-West Texas Centers Dawson County also supports people requiring dual diagnosis treatment, people with serious mental illness and seniors or older adults.
-Additional services provided by West Texas Centers Dawson County consist of family psychoeducation, supported employment and intensive case management.
+West Texas Centers Dawson County provides telemedicine/telehealth and outpatient treatment.
+West Texas Centers Dawson County provides integrated dual diagnosis disorder treatment, group therapy and individual psychotherapy to young adults, children / adolescents and adults.
+West Texas Centers Dawson County also supports veterans, people with trauma and people with serious mental illness.
+Additional services provided by West Texas Centers Dawson County consist of intensive case management, court-ordered outpatient treatment and supported employment.

 Amarillo Va Healthcare System Lubbock Va Clinic - 68.6 miles from Denver City, TX

 Amarillo Va Healthcare System Lubbock Va Clinic is a mental health facility in Lubbock, TX, located at 6104 Avenue Q South Drive, 79412 zip code area.
-Amarillo Va Healthcare System Lubbock Va Clinic provides telemedicine/telehealth and outpatient treatment.
-Amarillo Va Healthcare System Lubbock Va Clinic provides trauma therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, young adults and seniors 65 or older.
-Amarillo Va Healthcare System Lubbock Va Clinic also supports veterans, LGBT and people with traumatic brain injury.
-Additional services offered by Amarillo Va Healthcare System Lubbock Va Clinic consist of illness management and recovery, assertive community treatment and integrated primary care services.
+Amarillo Va Healthcare System Lubbock Va Clinic provides outpatient treatment and telemedicine/telehealth.
+Amarillo Va Healthcare System Lubbock Va Clinic provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and couples/family therapy to adults, young adults and seniors 65 or older.
+Amarillo Va Healthcare System Lubbock Va Clinic also supports seniors or older adults, people with trauma and people with serious mental illness.
+Additional services offered by Amarillo Va Healthcare System Lubbock Va Clinic consist of chronic disease/illness management, education services and legal advocacy.

 Sunrise Canyon Outpatient Services - 71.9 miles from Denver City, TX

 Sunrise Canyon Outpatient Services is a mental health treatment center in Lubbock, Texas, located at 1950 Aspen Avenue, part of the 79403 zip code.
 Sunrise Canyon Outpatient Services provides outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
-Sunrise Canyon Outpatient Services also offers psychotropic medication, group therapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
-Sunrise Canyon Outpatient Services supports veterans, people with PTSD and active duty military.
-Sunrise Canyon Outpatient Services also provides suicide prevention services, diet and exercise counseling and education services.
+Sunrise Canyon Outpatient Services also offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
+Sunrise Canyon Outpatient Services supports people with HIV or AIDS, people with serious mental illness and transitional age young adults.
+Sunrise Canyon Outpatient Services also provides mentoring/peer support/consumer-run services, chronic disease/illness management and suicide prevention services.

 Sunrise Canyon Hospital - 71.9 miles from Denver City, TX

 Sunrise Canyon Hospital is a mental health clinic in Lubbock, TX, located at 1950 Aspen Avenue, in the 79408 zip code.
-Sunrise Canyon Hospital provides hospital inpatient treatment and telemedicine/telehealth.
-Sunrise Canyon Hospital offers psychotropic medication, group therapy and activity therapy to young adults, adults and seniors 65 or older.
+Sunrise Canyon Hospital provides telemedicine/telehealth and hospital inpatient treatment.
+Sunrise Canyon Hospital offers psychotropic medication, activity therapy and group therapy to seniors 65 or older, adults and young adults.
 Sunrise Canyon Hospital also supports clients referred from the court/judicial system.
-More services at Sunrise Canyon Hospital include court-ordered outpatient treatment, integrated primary care services and suicide prevention services.
+More services at Sunrise Canyon Hospital include court-ordered outpatient treatment, case management and integrated primary care services.

 Frequently Asked Questions About Mental Health Treatment in Denver City, TX